 The largest natural lake in Wales, Lake Bala joins with the fast flowing River Dee making this area a premier destination for fishing with salmon, trout and grayling tempting anglers from throughout the country.

 The rolling countryside and numerous other lakes in the area also mean that this part of Wales is favoured by cyclists, pony trekkers and walkers.
 Guided walks and cycle hire are available with routes following the lake and extending beyond into some of the most scenic countryside in Britain.

 |Read more about the UK or book your next holiday...

 Glenariff Forest Park, County Antrim

 Glenariff Forest Park in County Antrim is 1,000 hectares of beautiful woodland, lakes and waterfalls.
 A timber boardwalk winds its way along the river gorge, allowing spectacular views of the waterfalls and local wildlife.

 Stunning coastal vistas can be viewed from Carrick-a-Rede in County Antrim, if you're brave enough to cross the famous rope bridge, first erected by salmon fishermen in 1755 and now maintained by the National Trust.

-The Mourne Way, Northern Ireland
+The Mourne Way, County Down

 This 26 mile long off-road route from Newcastle to Rostrevor offers stunning views of the granite Mourne Mountains.
 Experienced hillwalkers can opt for the Mourne Wall Challenge Walk, which includes some of the highest mountains in Northern Ireland.